vshushkov/mongo_fixtures/README.md

 # MongoFixtures library for Dart

-A library for inserting your test fixtures to MongoDb using [mongo_dart](https://pub.dartlang.org/packages/mongo_dart).
+A library for inserting your test fixtures into the MongoDb using [mongo_dart](https://pub.dartlang.org/packages/mongo_dart).

 ## Usage